 Some quick need-to-knows about St. Anne’s Park in Dublin

 Although a visit to St. Anne’s Park is fairly straightforward, there are a few need-to-knows that’ll make your visit that bit more enjoyable.

 2. Opening hours

-St. Anne’s Park is open every day of the week, all year round from 9am until 9.30pm (note: opening hours may change – latest info here).
+St. Anne’s Park is open every day of the week, all year round, from 10 am until 10:00 pm (note: opening hours may change – latest info here).